Kristy L. Hardwick, EdD, LPCC-S

 Lindner Center of HOPE

-Dr. Hardwick has nearly 25 years of experience in the field of mental health; having served in roles of mental health case manager, clinical counselor, and clinical supervisor; as well as clinical counseling faculty.
-Prior to joining Lindner Center of HOPE, Dr. Hardwick was an Assistant Professor in a clinical counseling program and provided counseling through her own private practice.
-Dr. Hardwick has provided individual, group, and family counseling to children, adolescents, and adults in a variety of settings including public mental health agencies, schools, churches, and private practices.
+Dr. Hardwick has nearly thirty years of experience in the field of mental health; having served in roles of mental health case manager, clinical counselor, and clinical supervisor; as well as clinical counseling faculty.
+Prior to joining Lindner Center of Hope, Dr. Hardwick served as a full-time faculty member in a graduate clinical counseling program and provided counseling though her own private practice.
+Over the course of her career, Dr. Hardwick has provided individual, group, and family counseling to children, adolescents, and adults in a variety of settings including public mental health agencies, schools, churches, and private practices.
 She has also served as the Clinical Director of a college counseling center, as well as Internship/Practicum Coordinator and Faculty Supervisor for clinical counseling students.
-In addition to her clinical experience, Dr. Hardwick has 15 years of experience as faculty teaching and training clinical counseling students.
+In addition to her clinical experience, Dr. Hardwick has fifteen years of experience as graduate faculty, teaching and training clinical counseling students.

 Dr. Hardwick earned her doctoral degree from the University of Cincinnati and is a Licensed Professional Clinical Counselor with Training Supervision Designation (LPCC-S).
-She is a Certified Clinical Trauma Professional, as well as a Certified Child and Adolescent Trauma Professional.
-Dr. Hardwick is also a trained Disaster Mental Health Volunteer with the American Red Cross.
+She is a Certified Clinical Trauma Professional.
+Dr. Hardwick is also trained as Disaster Mental Health Volunteer with the American Red Cross and has volunteered her time to help survivors navigate traumatic loss.

 This provider offers telehealth visits.